-Studied German Philology and History at the University of Vienna; worked at the General Settlement Fund of the Republic of Austria for Victims of National Socialism and at the National Socialist "euthanasia" memorials in Hartheim and Am Spiegelgrund; 2008-11 project work on politically motivated property expropriation in Vienna 1933-38 at the Department of Legal and Constitutional History at the University of Vienna; 2011-17 provenance researcher at the Albertina on behalf of the Commission for Provenance Research; 2017 transfer to the Arts and Culture Division, at that time in the Federal Chancellery, among other things responsible for the establishment of a memorial to Austrian Shoah victims in Maly Trostinec/Minsk (Belarus); since 2019 Head of the Commission for Provenance Research and the Office of the Art Restitution Advisory Board at the Federal Ministry of Arts, Culture, Civil Service and Sport.
+Studied German Philology and History at the University of Vienna; worked at the General Settlement Fund of the Republic of Austria for Victims of National Socialism and at the National Socialist "euthanasia" memorials in Hartheim and Am Spiegelgrund; 2008-11 project work on politically motivated property expropriation in Vienna 1933-38 at the Department of Legal and Constitutional History at the University of Vienna; 2011-17 provenance researcher at the Albertina on behalf of the Commission for Provenance Research; 2017 transfer to the Arts and Culture Division, at that time in the Federal Chancellery, among other things responsible for the establishment of a memorial to Austrian Shoah victims in Maly Trostinec/Minsk (Belarus); since 2019 Head of the Commission for Provenance Research and the Office of the Art Restitution Advisory Board at the Federal Ministry of Arts, Culture, Civil Service and Sport (now Federal Ministry of Housing, Arts, Culture, Media and Sport).

 On 4 July 1776, American Independence Day, the imperial envoy Giacomo Durazzo in Venice gave Duke Albert von Sachsen-Teschen (1738–1822) and his wife Marie Christine (1742–1798) a collection of engravings he had commissioned two years earlier.